TOPICS

 RectangularParallelepiped

-Let the lengths of the sides be denoted a, b, and c.
-A cuboid with all sides equal (a=b=c) is called a cube, and a cuboid with integer edge lengths a>b>c and face diagonals is called an Euler brick.
+Let the side lengths of a rectangular cuboid be denoted a, b, and c.
+A rectangular cuboid with all sides equal (a=b=c) is called a cube, and a cuboid with integer edge lengths a>b>c and face diagonals is called an Euler brick.
 If the space diagonal is also an integer, the cuboid is called a perfect cuboid.

-The volume of a cuboid is given by
+The volume of a rectangular cuboid is given by

 V=abc